If You Want To Actually Get Hired, These Are 11 'Weaknesses' Bosses Usually Like To Hear During Job Interviews

 Advertisement

-6. Having a hard time adapting to changes
+6. You have a hard time adjusting to sudden changes

 Struggling to adapt to changes quickly is a weakness bosses want to hear about in job interviews.
 Working in a fast-paced environment requires a level of flexibility that can be hard for some people.